-Provision of telecom services in Egypt must always be based on transparency and, therefore, internet services providers may not control or prioritise the type or source of data they deliver.
+The provision of telecom services in Egypt must always be based on transparency; therefore, internet services providers may not control or prioritise the type or source of data they deliver.

-The Administrative Courts rendered a judgment ordering the NTRA to block pornographic content; however, the NTRA challenged this judgment on the basis that the Telecoms Law does not grant this power to the NTRA
+The Administrative Courts rendered a judgment ordering the NTRA to block pornographic content; however, the NTRA challenged this judgment on the basis that the Telecoms Law does not grant this power to the NTRA.

-However, the Cybercrime Law, which was issued in 2018, allows the competent authorities in Egypt to block any website that is broadcast from Egypt or abroad if that website contains any statements, digits, images, videos or any other advertising material that is deemed a crime under the Cybercrime Law.
-This blockage is subject to judicial review within 24 hours
+However, the Cybercrime Law of 2018 allows the competent authorities in Egypt to block any website that is broadcast from Egypt or abroad if that website contains any statements, digits, images, videos or any other advertising material that is deemed a crime under the Cybercrime Law.
+This blockage is subject to judicial review within 24 hours.